V4Fire/Client/src/core/data/README.md

 # core/data

-This module provides API for creation an abstraction under data — a data provider.
+This module provides API to create an abstraction under data — a data provider.
-The provider grants methods for accessing and modifying data that is represented as one logical instance.
+The provider grants methods to access and modify data that is represented as one logical instance.

 For example, we need to create API for a user in our application.
 Let's start with a simple REST architecture: